-An all-too-common story amongst travelers is about getting stomach trouble the night before boarding a long-distance bus, or after being served food which isn't quite hot enough.
+An all-too-common story among travelers is about getting stomach trouble the night before boarding a long-distance bus, or after being served food which isn't quite hot enough.

 Stories like this should make you question what you eat, where to eat it and how.
-But it's not just food issues that can make you sick.
+But it's not just food issues that can make you sick in Guatemala.

-Here's what you need to know to avoid getting sick while traveling in Guatemala.
+Here's what you need to know to avoid getting sick while traveling around Guatemala.

 Make sure you are up to date with your routine vaccinations and, before traveling to Guatemala, get vaccinated for hepatitis A & B and typhoid.
 If you plan to spend extended periods in rural areas or participating in activities such as caving should consider getting a rabies shot.

 Malaria is present in Guatemala so you may want to take anti malarials prior to your arrival in the country.
 Check with your travel doctor as to which ones would be best suited.

 Yellow Fever is not present in Guatemala, however, the disease has been reported in some neighboring Central and South American countries.
 If you plan to enter Guatemala from any yellow fever-affected country, you will need proof of vaccination on arrival.